Austrian Federal Sports Organization: Members

 'Supporting Members' may be natural or legal persons who support the Austrian sport, such as: B. funding agencies of Austrian sports or sports science institutes.

 At the request of the Presidium, the Austrian Sports Assembly may appoint natural persons who have acquired special merits for all-Austrian sports and in particular for the BSO as "honorary members".
 The honorary membership can also be combined with an honorary function.

-structure
+Structure

 Matters of sport fall into the constitutional competence of the federal states.
 The Confederation primarily carries out a funding competence based on Article 17 of the Federal Constitutional Law ("Private Business Administration").
 The federal government's Sports Promotion Act forms the basis of federal sports funding.

 State area

 In the state sector, the Federal Ministry of Defense and Sport and the Federal Ministry of Education and the Federal Ministry of Science, Research and Economy are responsible for the various tasks of the sport at federal level.
 In addition, individual sports-specific subject areas can also fall into the area of competence of other federal ministries (such as Youth & Sport, Violence prevention at major sporting events, etc.).

 Since, according to Article 15 B-VG, agendas of sport fall within the constitutional sphere of action of the federal states, nine regional sports directorates are also established.